 Exam Scheduling Close: The last date to schedule or reschedule an exam prior to Auto Scheduling, and the last date to switch Exam Modality.

-Extenuating Circumstances: Exceptional, serious and unforeseen short-term circumstances beyond a Candidate's control that adversely impact a Candidates ability to attend the scheduled exam appointment, as determined by CPA Australia in its sole discretion.
+Extenuating Circumstances: Exceptional, serious and unforeseen circumstances beyond a Candidate's control that adversely impact a Candidates ability to attend the scheduled exam appointment, as determined by CPA Australia in its sole discretion.